Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 ## Documenting your code

-* DO use the Azure DO cstring guidelines to document your code
+* DO use the Azure docstring guidelines to document your code

 * DO provide code snippets for each non-trivial method

-* DO DO cument exceptions that may be raised
+* DO document exceptions that may be raised

 [More detailed instructions can be found in docstrings.md]